 Personalized care for every stage of prostate cancer

-With the addition of our new Comprehensive Prostate Cancer Clinic (CPCC), Urology Associates is now able to address every aspect of prostate cancer with state-of-the-art care.
+The Comprehensive Prostate Cancer Clinic (CPCC), at Urology Associates is able to address every aspect of prostate cancer with state-of-the-art care.
 The same medical team provides care throughout diagnosis and treatment, a key factor in improving outcomes and quality of life for our patients.

 The Comprehensive Prostate Cancer Clinic combines evidence-based medicine with our compassionate care to give patients personalized, unparalleled prostate cancer treatment options.
 Focused solely on prostate cancer, CPCC provides total care, from diagnosis, through a variety of treatment options, on to monitoring, and including end-of-life care and support if necessary.